terrybrashaw/Wrest/Gameplay.md

     * Click to pick up, click to drop.

 Quick-using items in your inventory:
 * Use an item by right clicking it.
-Only some items have a quick-action, for example: food has an "Eat" action.
+Only some items have a quick-action, for example: food can be right-clicked to eat it.

 ### Events ###